qlik-oss/core-website/docs/documentation/apis/qix-engine-genericobject.md

 <!-- markdownlint-disable -->
 # GenericObject

-_API specification for version 12.97.0._
+_QIX methods for version 12.97.0._

 ## `AbortListObjectSearch`

 Aborts the results of a search in a list object.<br>This method applies to list objects (objects with one dimension).
-After an abort on a list object search, the _GetLayout Method_ does not return any more search results but it does return the values in the field.
+After an abort on a list object search, the [`GetLayout`](#getlayout) Method does not return any more search results but it does return the values in the field.

 **Parameters:**